 4. Condition and Presentation

 Buyers notice the condition of your home immediately—and it plays a big role in how they perceive its value.
 Homes that are clean, well-maintained, and move-in ready almost always command stronger offers.
-That’s why I work with my sellers to ensure their property makes the best possible first impression, both in person and online.
+That’s why we work with our sellers to ensure their property makes the best possible first impression, both in person and online.

 Some of the features that can increase your home’s value include: